Cosmo2357/Cosmo2357/README.md

 - :seedling: Interested in running my own app and web service too.
 - :japanese_castle: Living between the cities where Himeji Castle and Kobe beef are famouse.
 - :earth_americas: localize your app or business in Japan? feel free to contact me!
-- :robot: just bought Arduino kind of things and got stack from the beginning as always.
+- :robot: just bought Arduino kind of stuff and got stack from the beginning as always.
 - :camera: Thinking of switching my camera to Sony from Canon 6D.
 - :guitar: loved Metal so much.
 But I love any kind of music now.
 - :evergreen_tree: Camping-car and Tiny house in the frest or by the ocean are where I should belong to.